 Data are collected directly from survey respondents.

 Once the data are collected, an extensive series of processing steps are undertaken including the editing and imputation process to identify inconsistent or missing data, and to correct errors.
 For example, these steps consist of a top-down flow edit to correct questionnaire paths mistakenly followed.

 For the value of the amount spent on physical goods and on digital goods and services over the Internet, donor imputation was also used.
-Again, the donor records were chosen from a group of records with similar demographic characteristics, as well as, similar Internet shopping behavior.
+Again, the donor records were chosen from a group of records with similar demographic characteristics, as well as similar Internet shopping behavior.
 The relative imputation rate serves as a data quality indicator.
-The rates for 2012, based on value-weighted estimates are the following: for every $100 spent in online orders for physical goods estimated from the survey, about $28.35 were imputed.
+The rates for 2022, based on value-weighted estimates are the following: for every $100 spent in online orders for physical goods estimated from the survey, about $28.35 were imputed.
 For the value of amount spent online on peer-to-peer accommodation services, for every $100 spent, $20.11 was imputed.
-Similarly with the value of orders, for every $100 in online orders estimated from the survey, $24.04 was imputed.
+Similarly with the value of orders for other services, for every $100 spent in online orders for services estimated from the survey, $24.04 was imputed.
 For the majority of imputed cases, the range of the amount spent by the respondent was known.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.